Wafer-Scale Micro-Knife Sealed Vacuum Cells for Quantum Devices: Spectroscopy of Vapor Cells

 \section{Spectroscopy of Vapor Cells}

-To characterize the vacuum cells and Cs background gas we demonstrate saturated absorption spectra of evacuated simple cells and atom beam cells on the D$1$ line ($895\,$nm).
+Saturated absorption spectra of evacuated simple cells and atom beam cells on the D$1$ line ($895\,$nm) were used to characterize the vacuum cells and Cs background gas.
 Simple cells consistently show narrow sub-Doppler peaks with widths $\sim 10\text{--}20$~MHz.
 Some residual gas is present in simple cells providing slight broadening in background free spectroscopy $\sim 10$ MHz (Fig. \ref{fig:deform}e) attributed to insufficient getter capacity, incomplete getter activation, and source outgassing when activated.
-All of which are known-issues for the Cs sources used here (discussed below).

-In contrast to the simple vapor cells, our evacuated atom beams exhibit very low residual gas pressure characteristic of a well-collimated atomic beam \cite{ramseynormanMolecularBeams1956}.
-Typical spectra taken post-activation in the source region of an atom-beam also show sub-Doppler peaks (Fig. \ref{fig:deform}f - top).
-Additionally, fluorescence spectra taken in the drift region show atom-beam collimation.
+In contrast to the simple vapor cells, our evacuated atom beams cells exhibit very low residual gas pressure characteristic of a well-collimated atomic beam \cite{ramseynormanMolecularBeams1956}.
+Typical spectra taken post-activation in the source region of an atom beam cells also show sub-Doppler peaks (Fig. \ref{fig:deform}f - top).
+Additionally, fluorescence spectra taken in the drift region show atom beam collimation.
 The atom beam spectral shape is empirically fitted to a Gaussian background and a Lorentzian (Fig. \ref{fig:deform}f - bottom).
 This measurement shows a collimated atom beam width (HWHM) of $\gamma \sim 57$ MHz in the most central region of the fluorescence peak.
-To form an atomic beam the background gas pressure must be low enough to support molecular flow and avoid diffusive flow.
-Therefore, we can infer from the atom beam that the residual gas is $(\ll 10^{-3} \, \text{mbar})$ since the mean free path of the Cs vapor supports atomic collimation at $\sim 10$ mm.
+To form an atomic beam, the background gas pressure must be sufficiently low to support molecular flow and avoid diffusive flow.
+Therefore, the residual gas pressure can be inferred to be $\ll 10^{-3} \, \text{mbar}$ since the mean free path of the Cs vapor supports atomic collimation at $\sim 10$ mm.
 This calculation assumes $\text{Cs-He or Cs-N}_2$ collisions dominate providing a conservative estimate of background pressure based on collisional cross-sections \cite{estermannMeanFreePaths1947a}.